RPL process of Assessment

-Recognition of Prior Learning (RPL) is an assessment process for obtaining credit in the required modules for a Level One qualification offered by EQASA.
-Individuals who have acquired learning through non-formal education such as work experience, self-study, volunteer activities and other life experience, can be assessed and subsequently awarded credits towards this qualification.
+Recognition of Prior Learning (RPL) is an assessment process for obtaining credit in the required modules for a qualification or part qualifications assessed by EQASA.

 Why apply for RPL?

-. for all experienced persons in the equine and equestrian industry to obtain an EQASA qualification in their specialist discipline or field of practice.
-E.g. coaches; professional grooms; equestrian tourism providers etc.
+. for all experienced persons in the equine and equestrian industry to obtain a qualification or part qualification in their specialist discipline or field of practice.
+E.g. instructors/trainers/teacher/coaches/riding masters; professional grooms; equestrian tourism providers etc.

 What will be assessed?